New here? Start with the complete side hustle guide →

 But here’s what makes this worth it: once a listing is live and ranking in Etsy search, it can keep selling for months or years without you touching it.
 You’re not trading time for money.
 You’re building something that earns while you’re not working.

-And the startup cost is almost nothing.
+And the startup cost is tiny.
 There aren’t many side hustles where you can say that honestly.

 If you’ve been thinking about this for a while, stop thinking and start doing.
 Watch the Gold City Ventures free workshop, open a Canva account, and list your first product this week.